Cathedral of Saint Paul (Alabama)

-The Cathedral of Saint Paul — informally known as Saint Paul's Cathedral — is the mother church of the Roman Catholic Diocese of Birmingham in Alabama in Birmingham, Alabama.
+The Cathedral of Saint Paul — informally known as Saint Paul's Cathedral — is the mother church of the Catholic Diocese of Birmingham in Alabama in Birmingham, Alabama, in the United States.

 Designed by Chicago architect Adolphus Druiding, the Victorian Gothic-style brick building was completed as a parish church in 1893.
-The parish it serves was established in 1872 and the cornerstone bears both dates.
-It was elevated to cathedral status with the creation of the Diocese of Birmingham in 1969.
+Its parish was established in 1872.
+It was elevated to cathedral status with the creation of the Diocese of Birmingham in Alabama in 1969.